Emircan Gürlük

-Emircan Gürlük (born 15 October 2003) is a Turkish football player who plays as a left winger for Russian club Orenburg.
+Emircan Gürlük (born 15 October 2003) is a Turkish football player who plays as a left winger for Süper Lig club Çorum.

 Career

 On 6 June 2023, Gürlük signed a contract with the Russian Premier League club Orenburg.

 Gürlük made his debut for Orenburg on 26 July 2023 in a Russian Cup game against CSKA Moscow.
 He made his Russian Premier League debut four days later against Rubin Kazan.
+He left Orenburg as his contract expired in June 2026.

+On 8 July 2026, Gürlük returned to Turkey and signed with Çorum.